-Furthermore, Beneficiaries from Belarus and Ukraine have to comply with national law on public procurement, where applicable.
-In each case a stricter rule of national legislation shall apply.
-Nevertheless, types of public procurement required by national legislation, but not named by the Programme, shall be avoided.
+Furthermore, Beneficiaries from Belarus and Ukraine have to comply with national law on public procurement, where applicable (i.a.
+The Decree of the President of Belarus no. 304 dated August 9, 2019).
+In each case a stricter rule of national legislation shall apply..